-Is there persistent and significant disorder or persistent nuisance from the premises?
-Has a person engaged in ASB on the premises in the three-month period ш ending with authorisation of the closure notice (today)?
-Have other interventions been used or considered and rejected for good ш reasons?
-Have other options being considered or tried where possible?
-Have the police or local authority been consulted?
-Have all partner agencies been consulted?
-Has the evidence of this consultation being documented?
-Has this consultation involved an exchange of information and have their ш views been taken into account were desirable?
+Is there disorder or serious nuisance from the premises?
+Is there suspicion of production use or supply of Class A drugs?
+Has evidence of this been appropriately collated?
+Is this within the previous 3 months of the authorisation of the Closure Notice (today)?
+Has the Local Authority been consulted?
+Has this involved an exchange of information and have their views been taken into account where desirable?
 Have those who live, control, own or have responsibility or an interest in the premises been identified?
-Have notices been prepared to serve on them?
-Does the closure notice contain the information required by the act? - Give notice of the application for a closure order - State the date, time and place where this will be heard Inform all persons that access to the premises by those other then the habitual resident or owner is prohibited. - Explain that access by any other person is considered an offence Detail the effects of the closure order if issued by the court - Provide information on how to contact advice providers such as housing or legal advisors.
-Has the magistrates court been secured for no later than 48 hours after the intended date and time of service?
-Has the nature of the premises been considered?
-Have any vulnerable persons or children been identified and taken into account? .
-Has a risk assessment been carried out prior to entering the premises to enforce a closure order?
+Have Notices been prepared to be served upon them?
+Have other options been considered or tried where possible?
+Has a Magistrates Court Hearing been secured within 48 hours of the intended date and time of service?
+Does the Closure Notice contain the information required by the Act?
+Notice of the application for a Closure Order - Give notice of the application for a closure order - State the date, time and place where this will be heard -Inform all persons that access to the premises by those other than the habitual resident or owner is prohibited. - Explain that access by any other person is considered an offence - Detail the effects of the closure order if issued by the court - Provide information on how to contact advice providers such as housing or legal advisors.
+Have partner agencies been notified as appropriate?
+Has a risk assessment been made against the premises?
+Has appropriate back up therefore been provided and other policing tactics to be used alongside this action been considered?
+Has the nature of the premises and possible vulnerable persons or children been considered?
+Have appropriate services been advised of the potential demand upon services by these groups and drug users?
+Has the social good of closure been considered?
 Have arrangements been made for the secure sealing of the premises and the isolation of utilities?
-Have appropriate structures been put in place to ensure that witnesses can be contacted for the case and will be kept informed of developments?
-Is there a plan to follow up the closure with renewed efforts to combat persistent disorder in the area?
+Has the Secretary of State granted any exemptions to types of premises?
+If so does the premises fall within that exemption?
+Have appropriate structures been put in place to ensure witnesses can be contacted for the case and will be kept informed of developments?
+Is there a plan to follow up the closure with renewed efforts to combat drugs and crime in the area?

-Appendix C. Procedure for pursuing a premises Closure Order
+Appendix D. Procedure for pursuing a Class A premises Closure Order